"Nanobiotix has been pioneering nanomedicine for more than 17 years to bring a different approach to medicine.

 Positive first clinical data in phase I immuno-oncology trial.

 Raise of approximately €20 million in placement of ordinary new shares with US and European investors.

 Public listing on the Nasdaq stock exchange.

 European Market Approval (CE marking) in locally advanced Soft Tissue Sarcoma

-clinical trials in 8 cancer indications
+clinical trials in several types of cancer